shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 </div>

-Through interacting with Rachel over video call and flipping through the guide to determine the correct console commands, you can stabilize Rachel's space capsule and help steer her back on course.
+Through interacting with Rachel over video call and flipping through the guide to determine the correct console commands, you and your fellow cadets can stabilize Rachel's space capsule and help steer her back on course.
 But can you repair everything in under 10 minutes?

 ## How It Works